Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 #### Object declaration

-Object declarations are used to support a singleton pattern and, thus, do two things at the same time.
-One, they (just like class declarations) introduce a new type to the program.
-Two, they create a singleton-like object of that type.

-TODO(do we really need this ironic-ish statement about doing two things at the same time?)
+Object declarations are similar to class declaration in that they introduce a new classifier type, but, unlike class or interface declarations, they also introduce a value of this type in the same declaration.
+No other values of this type may be declared, making object a single existing value of its type.

+> Note:This is similar to *singleton pattern* common to object-oriented programming in introducing a type which includes a single global value.

 Similarly to interfaces, we shall specify object declarations by highlighting their differences from class declarations.

+* An object can only be declared in a declaration scope;
 * An object type cannot be used as a supertype for other types;
 * An object cannot have a constructor;
 * An object cannot have a companion object;
 * An object may not have inner classes;
 * An object cannot be parameterized, i.e., cannot have type parameters.

-TODO(Something else?)

 > Note: this section is about declaration of _named_ objects.
 > Kotlin also has a concept of _anonymous_ objects, or object literals, which are similar to their named counterparts, but are expressions rather than declarations and, as such, are described in the [corresponding section][Object literals].